 Superman was followed by three sequels – Superman II (1980), Superman III (1983) and Superman IV: The Quest for Peace (1987).
 The Salkinds also made Supergirl (1984) from the comic-book featuring Superman’s cousin and the tv series Superboy (1988-91).
 Superman II is fine but quality of the series plummeted drastically with Superman‘s III and Supergirl.
 The Salkinds then sold off interest to Cannon who produced the cheap Superman IV, which has some moments of interest.
 Richard Donner later placed his original intended vision of Superman II, which had been subject to much in-fighting with the Salkinds, together as Superman II: The Richard Donner Cut (2006).
 For much of the 1990s, a Superman movie revival was planned, with various ideas and names being attached, before it finally emerged as Bryan Singer’s excellent Superman Returns (2006), which does an amazing job of continuing on from the first two Salkind films.

 Richard Donner went on to make a number of other genre films, including the fine Mediaeval romantic fantasy Ladyhawke (1985), the updated Dickens tale Scrooged (1988), the interestingly dark children’s film Radio Flyer (1992), the dud comedy Conspiracy Theory (1997) and the dull Michael Crichton-adapted time travel film Timeline (2003).
 In the 1990s, Donner turned out endless sequels to his Mel Gibson hit Lethal Weapon (1987) and flops like Assassins (1995).
-Donner also acts as producer on The Lost Boys (1987), the Tales from the Crypt cable anthology series (1989-96), Delirious (1991) about a writer trapped inside his own soap opera, the monster hunter film Matthew Blackheart (2002), and the comic-book adaptations X-Men (2000), Constantine (2005), X-Men Origins: Wolverine (2009) and X: First Class (2011).
+Donner also acts as producer on The Lost Boys (1987), the Tales from the Crypt cable anthology series (1989-96), Delirious (1991) about a writer trapped inside his own soap opera, the monster hunter film Matthew Blackheart (2002), the voodoo film Ritual (2002), and the comic-book adaptations X-Men (2000), Constantine (2005), X-Men Origins: Wolverine (2009) and X: First Class (2011).
 Donner has also been attached to a number of interesting sounding projects in recent years including the live-action adaptation of Speed Racer (1967-8) and a remake of The Quatermass Xperiment (1955).

 The Salkinds fairly much vanished as a producing force after the Superman films.
 They went on to conduct two other ventures into legend with Santa Claus – The Movie (1985) and Christopher Columbus: The Discovery (1992), both of which were widely regarded as total disasters.
 Their one other genre production was the campy costume drama version of the fairytale Bluebeard (1972) about a multiple wife murderer starring Richard Burton.